pavel-krivanek/Ring2/src/Ring2-Core.package/RGMetaclass.class/README.md

-A factory that produces instances of RG2Behavior composed with RG2MetaclassStrategy
+A factory that produces instances of RG2Behavior composed with RGMetaclassStrategy